 This is a study-abroad course that strives to be interdisciplinary.
-The first year all students were engineers, but the second year the mix was half engineers and half humanities.
-It counts toward a technical elective for engineering students, but does not meet requirements for non-engineering students.
+The first year all students were engineers, but the second year the mix was half engineering and half non-engineering students.
+It counts as a technical elective for engineering students, but currently does not meet requirements for non-engineering students.
 However, a new sustainbility minor is starting this year in the School of Arts and Science and it will count toward this minor.

 Seminars from faculty at Queen's University are given in the areas of Belfast History, Economics, Politics, Measuring Carbon Footprint, Urban Planning, and Eco Cities.
 Visits to labs developing sustainable materials, tidal power, algae power, and alternative energy installations are included.
 Several papers and blog entries are required.

 Students will be able to describe how alternative energy is developed in the U.S. and the European Union.
 Students will be able to list the advantages and disadvantages of alternative energies, urban plans, and sustainable building design.
 Students will be able to explain how energy policy impacts sustainable development.